pmp-library/pmp-library/docs/tutorial.md

 ## Adding Elements by Hand

 The basic usage of pmp::SurfaceMesh is demonstrated in the example below.
 The program first instantiates a pmp::SurfaceMesh object as well as four vertex handles.
-These handles, as well as the handles for the other mesh entities `Halfedge`, `Edge` and `Face` basically indices.
+These handles, as well as the handles for the other mesh elements `Halfedge`, `Edge` and `Face` basically indices.
 Four vertices are added to the mesh, as well as four triangular faces composing a tetrahedron.
 Finally, the number of vertices, edges, and faces is printed to standard output.

 \snippet basics.cpp basics

 ## Iterators and Circulators

-In order to sequentially access mesh entities pmp::SurfaceMesh provides iterators for each entity type:
+In order to sequentially access mesh elements pmp::SurfaceMesh provides iterators for each element type:

 1. pmp::SurfaceMesh::VertexIterator
 2. pmp::SurfaceMesh::HalfedgeIterator